Parents as Teachers (PAT)

 - Maternal Infant Early Childhood Home Visitation (MIECHV) administered through PA Office of Child Development and Early Learning (OCDEL)

-- PA Children’s Trust Fund
+- Pennsylvania Children’s Trust Fund

-- County Children and Youth
+- County Children and Youth Agencies

 - Health Services